Sparkleleuk/Sustainability_Matters/_posts/2018-03-06-wage-violations.markdown

 #### Our take

 We may be missing something here but doesn’t self-reporting and violation sound like an oxymoron to you?
 We’re thinking this program is a form of amnesty, not a way to ensure compliance.
 It’s the same way the IRS gives you a chance to pay your back taxes so you don’t go to jail.
-But unlike the IRS, which won't be as forgiving the next time you "forget" to pay taxes, the DOL seems to allow employers to commit the same violation again and again as long as it reports its violation.
+But unlike the IRS, which won't be as forgiving the next time you "forget" to pay taxes, the DOL seems to allow employers to commit the same violation again and again as long as they report violations.
 We’re taking this with a grain of salt.
 And raised eyebrows.

 * * *
 <br />